Yonet/Angular-Interview-Questions/README.md

 #### Styling Questions:

 * How would you select a custom component to style it.
-* How would you select the parent element of a component?
+* What pseudo-class selector targets styles in the element that hosts the component?
 * How would you select all the child components' elements?
+* How would you select a css class in any ancestor of the component host element, all the way up to the document root?
+* What selector force a style down through the child component tree into all the child component views?

 #### Services Questions: